sus-admin/sus-admin.github.io/_posts/2024-10-16-Cobbler-Beginners-Guide.md

 ### **Security Hardening**

-SELinux and firewall operations can be confusing and intimidating, especially with an application as complex as Cobbler, but rest assured getting started with these security tools is only a matter of a few simple commands.
+SELinux and firewall operations can seem daunting at first, especially with an application as complex as Cobbler, but rest assured getting started with these security tools is only a matter of a few simple commands.

 #### SELinux